Kachu19/Project-/README.md

 # Project-
-This is a basic project in python which contains simple encryption and decryption method in this project you don't need to install any packages it contains methods of morse code and Ceaser cipher
+This is a basic project in python which contains simple encryption and decryption method in this project you don't need to install any packages it contains methods such as morse code and Ceaser cipher